Web Cryptography API: Description

 Because the Web Cryptography API is agnostic in nature, it can be used on any platform.
 It would provide a common set of interfaces that would permit web applications and progressive web applications to conduct cryptographic functions without the need to access raw keying material.
 This would be done with the assistance of the SubtleCrypto interface, which defines a group of methods to perform the above cryptographic operations.
 Additional interfaces within the Web Cryptography API would allow for key generation, key derivation and key import and export.

-Vision for using the Web Cryptography API
+Proposed functionality

-The W3C’s specification for the Web Cryptography API places focus on the common functionality and features that currently exist between platform-specific and standardized cryptographic APIs versus those that are known to just a few implementations.
-The group’s recommendation for the use of the Web Cryptography API does not dictate that a mandatory set of algorithms must be implemented.
+The W3C's specification for the Web Cryptography API places focus on the common functionality and features that currently exist between platform-specific and standardized cryptographic APIs versus those that are known to just a few implementations.
+The group's recommendation for the use of the Web Cryptography API does not dictate that a mandatory set of algorithms must be implemented.
 This is because of the awareness that cryptographic implementations will vary amongst conforming user agents because of government regulations, local policies, security practices and intellectual property concerns.

 There are many types of existing web applications that the Web Cryptography API would be well suited for use with.